isomerpages/moe-yuanchingsec/_sports-and-games/Visual & Performing Arts/Malay Dance.md

 ---
 ### Introduction

 In Yuan Ching Secondary, our Malay dancers will be introduced to the different dance genres both in dance movement as well as in theoretical aspects behind each dance.

-Our Dancers will also have opportunities to explore the use of dance props, accessories and costumes according to each genre.
+Our dancers will also have opportunities to explore the use of dance props, accessories, and costumes according to each genre.

 At the end of each practice session and performance, a debrief session will be conducted to allow dancers to reflect on their dance experiences and challenges.
 The Teachers-in-charge, instructor and dance members will also be using this platform to affirm dancers who have demonstrated the school values of iExCEL.

 ### CCA Activities

-*   Every dance practice session will begin with a series of warm up routines comprising of physical exercises such as running, stretching and strengthening exercises.
-*   Dancers will learn the foundational techniques and cultural context of different dance genres.
+Every dance practice session will begin with a series of warm up routines comprising of physical exercises such as running, stretching, and strengthening exercises.
+Dancers will learn the foundational techniques and cultural context of different dance genres.

 ### Achievements

+<u> 2023 </u>
+* Singapore Youth Festival Arts Presentation 2023 – Certificate of Accomplishment
+* YCSS Chinese New Year Celebration 2023
+* Malay Dance Day Camp 2023
+* Muara Festival 2023 – Youth Stage

 <u> 2022 </u>
 *   P3NTAS: Gelanggang Tari 2022 - 2nd Runner Up